 SOC 211 Social Problems

-This course examines the dysfunctions and contradictions in social institutions, structures and processes.
+Students in this course study and explore the dysfunctions and contradictions in social institutions, structures and processes.
 The role of power in social and individual problems is emphasized.
+Pre-requisite: ENG-101

 SOC 230 Religion and Society